Oscarg2010/MCW-BCDR/HOL/Setup.md

 ### Task 2: Download hands-on support files to LABVM

-1. After the reboot has completed, download the zipped Hands-on Lab Step by Step student files by clicking on this link:
+1. Download the zipped Hands-on Lab Step by Step student files by clicking on this link:

     <https://www.dropbox.com/s/sx91sjcn63t980j/StudentFiles.zip?dl=1>

-2. Extract the downloaded files into the directory **C:\\HOL**
+2. Copy the zip file to a new directory **C:\\HOL** on LABVM and then extract the files.

 ### Task 3: Install SQL Server Express on LABVM